pak3nuh/hollywood/doc/Actors.md

 }
 ```

-From a consumer perpective, I would like to be oblivious to what is happening under the hood to talk to the `Greeter` instance, just write simple and understandable code.
+From a consumer perspective, I would like to be oblivious to what is happening under the hood to talk to the `Greeter` instance, just write simple and understandable code.

 ## Proposal

-To define an actor, one just needs to create an interface annotatied with `@Actor`.
+To define an actor, one just needs to create an interface annotated with `@Actor`.
 This annotation serves as discovery mechanism to generate the actor proxies and the abstract factories.
-Interfaces are also very usefull because they are composable and don't restrict class hierarchies.
+Interfaces are also very useful because they are composable and don't restrict class hierarchies.
 For example and actor may implement a handler for unknown messages.

 ```kotlin
 interface UnknownMessageHandler {